Home About Us Board Members Chapters Conferences Membership Resources Contact Us

 Meetings of the Membership

 Section 2.
 Notice of Meetings.
-Notice of all meetings shall be given by the Secretary, or by the President-Elect for the annual meeting, to each member by mail no more than sixty (60) nor less than ten (10) days before the date of the meeting.
-For any meeting in which the members will consider amendments to the articles of incorporation, notice must be sent not less than twenty-five (25) days prior to the meeting.
+Notice of all meetings shall be given by the Secretary, or by the President-Elect for the annual meeting, to each member by mail or by electronic mail to the most current electronic mail address submitted by the member to the VW AA as maintained by the VWAA Board of Directors no more than sixty (60) nor less than ten (10) days before the date of the meeting.
+For any meeting in which the members will consider amendments to the articles of incorporation or to the Bylaws, notice must be sent not less than twenty-five (25) days prior to the meeting.

 Section 6.
 Order of Business.
 At the annual meeting and at other meetings of the Association so far as the presiding officer or chairman may deem the same applicable, the order of business may be as follows: